DeepDive-project/deepdive/README.md

 ## Installing DeepDive in a virtual environment
 You can install DeepDive in a virtual environment to make sure all the compatible dependencies are included without affecting your system Python installation following the steps below:
-Before you start, make sure Python (v.3.9 or above) is installed in your computer.
+Before you start, make sure Python (v.3.10 or above) is installed in your computer (you can find installers [here](https://www.python.org/downloads/)).

 1) Create a virtual environment typing in a terminal console (on Windows open a *command prompt* window and use `py` instead of `python`):